 Professor Tilby has spent the last year and a half in the jungles of Madagascar studying how a spider, known as Darwin’s bark spider, is able to create webs that can span up to 25 meters (these spiders can really do this, by the way, even though Dr. Tilby is fictional).

 It costs money to produce Academic Biology, just like it costs money to publish a book.
 Thus, the publishers of the journal do not just make their issues available for free.
 Instead, they sell subscriptions to libraries.
 Many academic libraries (the libraries attached to colleges and universities) subscribe to this journal.
-(Well, universities do not actually subscribe to this journal, since this a fictional example, but the process I’m describing still holds true).
 Of these universities, some subscribe to the print version of the journal, but most save shelf space by simply buying electronic access.
-Other universities don’t subscribe to the journal at all.

 As soon as the Spring edition of Academic Biology comes out, Dr. Tilby’s article is automatically accessible to those libraries that have digital subscriptions to the journal.
 This means that his article can be accessed from any computer terminal in these libraries.
 The journal can also be accessed by students and faculty who have login credentials for remotely accessing the library’s online resources.